-Take a 2 week trial to Central Banking
+Take a one week trial to Central Banking

 Central Banking trial